-Tesla is one of the most popular American electric vehicle companies.
+There are a number of ways to buy Tesla stock, but the simplest are to do it either through a brokerage account or with the help of a financial advisor.
+Tesla is one of the most popular and innovative American electric vehicle companies.
 Headed by CEO Elon Musk, the company designs, develops, manufacturers and distributes a variety of electric cars and vehicle powertrain components.
-In addition, it provides storage and energy generation products.
-Tesla’s success and global international product offerings have many investors looking to buy equity.
-But how do you invest in Tesla stock?
-We go over your options below.
-If you’d also like expert guidance with your financial decisions, consider using a financial advisor matching tool to pair you with local advisors in your area.
+In addition, it provides energy storage and generation products.
+Tesla’s success and global appeal have many investors looking to buy equity.
+If you’d like professional guidance on your investments, consider using SmartAsset’s free matching tool to find financial advisors who serve your area.

 How to Buy Tesla Stock With a Brokerage Account